-Dr. Daniel K. Noland is medical director of the Transfusion and Tissue Service at Children’s Medical Center.
-He is an assistant professor of pathology at UTSW.
+Dr. Daniel K. Noland is Chief of Service, Children's Plano Pathology and associate medical director of the Transfusion and Tissue Service at Children’s Health Dallas.
+He is an associate professor of pathology at UTSW.

 Dr. Noland obtained his BS in molecular biology in 1994 at Haverford College (Haverford, Pennsylvania).
 After finishing his MD at the University of North Carolina (Chapel Hill, North Carolina) in 1998, Dr. Noland completed a family practice internship at Riverside Family Practice (Newport News, Virginia).
 After switching specialties, Dr. Noland finished Pathology residency at the Medical College of Georgia (Augusta, Georgia) in 2007.
 In 2008 he completed a Transfusion Medicine Fellowship at Washington University in Saint Louis (Saint Louis, Missouri).

 Dr. Noland is the medical director of the Children’s Blood Bank (12,000 transfusions/year) and the associated apheresis service (400 therapeutic procedures/year).
 His research interests are clinical and translation applications of therapeutic apheresis and pediatric transfusion medicine.
 Dr. Noland has been appointed to the College of American Pathologist’s 2012 Transfusion Medicine Resource Committee.
+In 2019 he joined the Continuous Compliance Committee.
 His academic focus includes the education of medical students, pathology residents and fellows, and pediatric residents and fellows.

 - Pediatric Transfusion Medicine

 - Unusual Presentation of Anti-P1 Antibody in a Pediatric Patient

 - Noland, DK, Zaloga, WF, and Cook, LO ASCP Checksample 4/2007